moomoolive/struct-vec/README.md

 ### Build-time Compiler

 The build-time compiler is almost exactly the same as the runtime one.
-The difference being, after the compiler takes your [struct def](#struct-definitions), it returns a string version of your vec class, instead of a vec class that can be immediately used by javascript.
+The difference being, after the compiler takes your [struct def](#struct-definitions), it returns a string version of your vec class, instead of a vec class that can be immediately used.

 Here's an example: